 &lt;sup>14 It is not clear how one would think about these forms of bequests with a VAT.
-If bequests are accidental, should one consider them as lifetime income or as a form of untaxed consumption?
-If bequests are altruistic, one must reconsider the lifetime approach to measuring tax incidence.
+If bequests are accidental, should one consider these either as lifetime income or as a form of untaxed consumption?
+If bequests are due to altruism, one must reconsider the lifetime approach to measuring tax incidence.
 Altruism suggests that the lifetime of a dynasty is the appropriate measure rather than the lifetime of a member of the dynasty.